sommcoder/jsx-to-suitescript-transpiler/README.md

 });
 ```

-CAN BE EXPRESSED CONDENSED AND READABLE LIKE THIS:
+CAN BE EXPRESSED IN A CONDENSED AND READABLE FASHION LIKE THIS:

 ```javascript
 <Form title="Customer Form">